 I wonder if Gene Stratton-Porter’s success went to her head.
 She was always opinionated, but in Her Father’s Daughter, she reaches her height of preachiness.
 If it were only that, it wouldn’t be an insurmountable aspect of the story.
 We put up with a bit of that from other beloved authors.
 In this book, Stratton-Porter preaches hard about Americanism.
 This is completely understandable, given the time, shortly after WWI.
 This theme recurs in Keeper of the Bees.
 However, Americanism takes a nasty turn in this, her first novel published after her move to California.

 I have often advocated open-minded understanding of the prejudices of the time in which novels take place.
 Part of the value of reading old books is in learning how people of an era other than our own lived and thought and felt.
 Stratton-Porter often comments on the background of her characters.
 Perhaps one woman is superstitious because she’s Irish.
-A particular man is frugal because he is of Scotch descent.
+A particular man is frugal because he is of Scottish descent.
 These prejudices were common during Stratton-Porter’s lifetime.
 Typically, I don’t believe these observations are meant to be hurtful.
 With this understanding, it would be possible to gloss over this comment by our heroine on the first page.

 When you see me allowing any Jap in my class to make higher grades than I do, then I give you leave to say anything you please concerning my head.